 List of speakers and mini courses for the online precursor:

 - Heegner Points: Francesc Castella (University of California, Santa Barbara)

 - On the Gross-Stark conjecture: Mahesh Kakde (IISc, Bengaluru)

 - Beilinson-Kato elements: Chan-Ho Kim (Korea Institute of Advanced Studies, Seoul)

 - Elliptic curves and Selmer groups: Anupam Saikia (IIT Guwahati) & Sudhanshu Shekhar (IIT Kanpur)

-Eligibility Criteria: Any masters (MS/MSc etc.), PhD student in Mathematics, final year bachelors (BS/BSc/BTech etc.) students with a major in Mathematics are encouraged to apply.
-Postdoctoral researchers/junior and senior faculty/other researchers in mathematics with a PhD can also apply.
+- Any masters (MS/MSc etc.), PhD student in Mathematics, final year bachelors (BS/BSc/BTech etc.) students with a major in Mathematics are encouraged to apply.
+Postdoctoral researchers in mathematics can also apply.